-Like the Project Site, there are no known archaeological or historical resources located on the HPSP Alternative site.
-According to the HPRP EIR, it is possible that development on the HPSP site could disturb buried archaeological resources, 41 and disturb unknown human remains.
-42 Since the preparation of the HPRP EIR, substantial ground disturbing earthwork has taken place on the HPSP site, and thus surface soils have been highly disturbed to prepare the property for development.
+Like the Project Site, there are no known archaeological or paleontological resources located on the HPSP Alternative site.
+According to the HPRP EIR, it is possible that development on the HPSP site could disturb buried archaeological resources, 41 destroy previous unknown unique paleontological resources, 42 and disturb unknown human remains.
+43 Since the preparation of the HPRP EIR, substantial ground disturbing earthwork has taken place on the HPSP site, and thus surface soils have been highly disturbed to prepare the property for development.
 However, like at the Project Site, the Proposed Arena would require excavation to a depth of approximately 35 feet, which is below the area that has been recently disturbed.
-Therefore, like with the Proposed Project, it is possible that implementation of Alternative 6 could cause a substantial adverse change in the significance of unknown historic, archaeological, or tribal cultural resources (Impacts 3.4-1, 3.4-2, 3.4-3, 3.4-5, 3.4-6, and 3.4-7), and/or unknown human remains (Impacts 3.4-4 and 3.4-8).
-Mitigation Measures 3.4-1 and 3.4-4 would reduce these impacts by requiring that work stop if such resources are uncovered, and that the resources be appropriately evaluated and treated.
-Therefore, impacts on archaeological resources and human remains would be similar to the Proposed Project.
+Therefore, like with the Proposed Project, it is possible that implementation of Alternative 6 could cause a substantial adverse change in the significance of unknown historic, archaeological, or tribal cultural resources (Impacts 3.4-1, 3.4-2, 3.4-3, 3.4-5, 3.4-6, and 3.4-7), unknown paleontological resources (Impacts 3.6-2 and 3.6-4) and/or unknown human remains (Impacts 3.4-4 and 3.4-8).
+Mitigation